 Care for the Caregiver

-> It can be hard to focus on your own needs when you are caring for a hospice patient.
+As a caregiver, it can be hard to focus on your own needs when you are caring for a hospice patient.
 If you share caregiving duties, the stress of caregiving may create tensions among family and friends, even as you pull together to care for your loved one.

-> Here are some suggestions that may help.
+Here are some suggestions that may help.

 - Get sleep when you can.
 Have someone else look after your loved one if you need to rest – or you may want to request a volunteer.